a s s o m b r a ç ã o: apparition at Nyon station

 • Ametonyo Silva's interview.

-choreographic research, performance Ametonyo Silva sound design Eduardo Joly sound setup Eduardo Joly with Ametonyo Silva artistic support Flavia Pinheiro delegated production Lucille Belland / cohue research in dialogue with Laura Salerno, Anne Kerzerho, Katerina Andreou, Myrto Katsiki, Pauline L. Boulba, Alix de Morant, Mareu Machado, Roberto Dagô, Barbara Novati, Sophia Seiss, Clarissa Baumann, Anabelle Yolle, Manuella Rondeau, Shira Marek support from the post-exerce support fund initiated by ICI — Centre Chorégraphique National Montpellier Occitanie / Directed by Christian Rizzo, with backing from DRAC Occitanie and La Briqueterie – CDCN du Val-de-Marne, the MM – Mathilde Monnier association / Halle Tropisme, and Life Long Burning site-specific creations accompanied by La DÉTER, with support from the Marie-Thérèse Allier Endowment Fund for Contemporary Art residencies and creative support far° Nyon, Fête de la Danse Genève Acknowledgements far° Nyon, Nicolas Dutour (Fête de la Danse Genève), Usine à Gaz, Emil Frey Nyon, La Roulotte, the ICI—CCN Montpellier master exerce team, Anne Bautz, Anne Fontanesi, Anaïs Legris, Alessandra Mattana, cohue, and everyone who has resonated with and accompanied this research
+choreographic research, performance Ametonyo Silva sound design Eduardo Joly sound setup Eduardo Joly with Ametonyo Silva artistic support Flavia Pinheiro costumes Ametonyo Silva, Flavia Pinheiro and Ana Silva (drawings and screen printing) delegated production Lucille Belland / cohue photos Shira Marek, Vítor Manon et Maxime Guedaly research in dialogue with Laura Salerno, Anne Kerzerho, Katerina Andreou, Myrto Katsiki, Pauline L. Boulba, Alix de Morant, Mareu Machado, Roberto Dagô, Barbara Novati, Sophia Seiss, Clarissa Baumann, Anabelle Yolle, Manuella Rondeau, Mathieu Bouvier co-production La Ménagerie de verre de Paris support from the post-exerce support fund initiated by ICI — Centre Chorégraphique National Montpellier Occitanie / Directed by Christian Rizzo, with backing from DRAC Occitanie and La Briqueterie – CDCN du Val-de-Marne, the MM – Mathilde Monnier association / Halle Tropisme, and Life Long Burning site-specific creations accompanied by La DÉTER with the support of Fonds de dotation Marie-Thérèse Allier pour l’art contemporain résidences et pour Plastique Danse Flore / Potager du Roi à Versailles residencies and creative support far° Nyon, Fête de la Danse Genève acknowledgements far° Nyon, Nicolas Dutour (Fête de la Danse Genève), Usine à Gaz, Emil Frey Nyon, la Roulotte, Michel-Félix de Vidas and the Bains des Pâquis, the team of the master of the ICI—CCN Montpellier, Anne Bautz, Anne Fontanesi, Anaïs Legris, Maïwenn Rebours, Alessandra Mattana, Julie Le Gall, to cohue et to each person who resonated/has supported this research